betaflight/betaflight/docs/Inflight Adjustments.md

 Note that the configurator does not currently support the Center/Scale values, however it may still be used to setup the ranges and then the CLI may be used to set the Center/Scale values.

 The following 5 images show valid configurations.
-In all cales the enture usable range for the Range Channel is used.
+In all cases the entire usable range for the Range Channel is used.

 ![Configurator example 1](Screenshots/adjustments-rate-profile-selection-via-3pos.png)